 You disable the Sensitive Content warning from Twitter’s privacy settings.
 You’ll also find these options in the same place in the Android app, but they’re not available in the Twitter app for iPhone and iPad.
 If you change the setting on the web, however, the Twitter iPhone and iPad apps will show you sensitive content without any warnings.

-Under Safety, enable the “Display Media That May Contain Sensitive Content” option to disable the warning for tweets.
+Near the top of the screen, check the box next to the “Display Media That May Contain Sensitive Content” to disable the warning for tweets.

 Tweets with sensitive content are normally hidden from searches, but you can enable them if you prefer.

-To stop Twitter from marking media you upload as sensitive, choose menu > Settings and Privacy > Privacy and Safety.
+To stop Twitter from marking media you upload as sensitive, choose More > Settings and Privacy > Privacy and Safety > Your Tweets.
 Ensure “Mark Media You Tweet as Containing Material That May Be sensitive” is unchecked.

 If you don’t want to see sensitive content, don’t worry—that’s the default setting on Twitter.
 Just ensure the “Display Media That May Contain Sensitive Content” option is disabled and the “Hide Sensitive Content” option for searches is enabled.